How can you improve your professional performance?

 By leaving the office, traveling to a different location, and meeting new people, we step outside of our routines to find new ways to observe and interact with familiar concepts.

 Conferences are valuable sources of insight because participants encounter new ideas from both sides of the podium.
 Talking to other attendees can be just as valuable as listening to keynote speakers.
 In an article about making the most out of conference attendance, Dawn Foster highlights the value of an event’s “hallway track”: the conversations and interactions with delegates outside the conference sessions.
 “This is an opportunity to build lasting personal and professional relationships with smart people working in similar roles,” Foster wrote.

-Foster’s focal point was South by Southwest Interactive (SXSW), an event for the interactive, film, and music industries, but financial professionals have equally helpful conference opportunities available to them.
-And this May in London, CFA Institute will convene the 72nd CFA Institute Annual Conference, the investment industry’s largest and longest-running educational gathering of investment professionals.
+Foster’s focal point was South by Southwest Interactive (SXSW), an event for the interactive, film, and music industries, but financial professionals have equally valuable conference opportunities available to them.
+And this May in Atlanta, Georgia, CFA Institute will convene the 73rd CFA Institute Annual Conference, the investment industry’s largest and longest-running educational gathering of investment professionals.

-Sharpen your career skills with an unrivaled opportunity to access high-quality, unbiased educational content, including geopolitical analysis from Peter Zeihan, insights into human cognition provided by Laurie Santos, and other valuable ideas from noted economists, best-selling authors, leading researchers, and successful practitioners.
+Sharpen your career skills with an unrivaled opportunity to access high-quality, unbiased educational content, including decision-making insights from Annie Duke, approaches for better investment valuation provided by Aswath Damodaran, and other valuable ideas from noted economists, best-selling authors, leading researchers, and successful practitioners.

 All posts are the opinion of the author.
 As such, they should not be construed as investment advice, nor do the opinions expressed necessarily reflect the views of CFA Institute or the author’s employer.

 Image credit: ©Getty Images/FrankRamspott